-Melaye blasts Buhari, says most of his ministers are incompetent, inexperienced
+Melaye Blasts Buhari, Says Most of His Ministers Are Incompetent, Inexperienced

 “If portfolios are attached, we can now ask questions in that area of discipline and see if he is capacitated, experienced enough, knowledgeable enough and has the technical know how to manage that particular portfolio.
 Except that is done, we will continue to run into crisis.

-Meanwhile, NAIJ.com had previously reported that President Muhammadu Buhari has formally written to the National Assembly to approve a loan request of $6.5 billion.
+Meanwhile, Onlinenigeria.com had previously reported that President Muhammadu Buhari has formally written to the National Assembly to approve a loan request of $6.5 billion.

-Age requirement reduction by the Senate, good or bad for Nigeria? – on NAIJ.com TV

 About Article Author